suzannejmatthews/PDC-Unplugged/content/activities/oddEvenTranspositionSort.md

   with their neighbor.
 If the neighbor's card number is smaller than the card they are holding, they swap cards.

-* During the odd phase, all the Odds turn to their left and comapre their card with their neighbors.
+* During the odd phase, all the Odds turn to their left and compare their card with their neighbors.
 If the neighbor's card number is smaller than the card they are holding, they swap cards.